Links checked 12/04/2018.

 What is paraneoplastic fasciitis?

-Paraneoplastic fasciitis is a type of fasciitis that develops before some form of cancer is diagnosed or at the same time.
+Paraneoplastic fasciitis is a type of fasciitis that develops alongside cancer.
 It causes inflammation and thickening of the fascia, but unlike in NF, soft-tissue necrosis does not occur.
 In patients with Sweet’s syndrome who develop paraneoplastic fasciitis, skin lesions are normally present, but not always.

 On occasion, inflammation of the fascia can be a symptom of Sweet’s syndrome, even when someone does not have cancer.

 Kroshinsky, D., Alloo, A., Rothschild, B., Cummins, J., Tan, J., Montecino, R., Hoang, M., Duncan, L., Mihm, M. and Sepehr, A. (2012) Necrotizing Sweet syndrome: a new variant of neutrophilic dermatosis mimicking necrotizing fasciitis, Journal of the American Academy of Dermatology, Nov;67(5):945-54 (PubMed).